captionpoint/captionpoint-plays/AFTER-THE-BLAST.md

 ## ANNA:
 You are walking away,
 ---
-you physically walked away from me.
+you just walked away from me.
 ---
+## OLIVER:
 Give me your hand.
 ---
 ## ANNA: